Code-Institute-Submissions/gillyshop/README.md

 - [Font Awesome](https://fontawesome.com/) - for easy icons

-Testing
+## Testing

 I tested the site on a variety of browsers and devices to ensure it worked correctly and used Chrome developer tools to make sure it worked responsively and looked nice on a number of screen sizes.

 I did a number of tests on the site to ensure all functionality was working properly:

-Homepage tests:
+### Homepage tests:

-Test 1:
+#### Test 1:

 Check the image carousel loads properly and that each image is a link and goes to the right section of the products.
-Result :all checked and working
+Result - all checked and working

-Test 2:
+#### Test 2:

-Check all homepage links are correct and go to the right place:
+Check all homepage links are correct and go to the right place.
-Result- test passed
+Result- test passed.

+#### Test 3:

+Check the mailing list signup works and doesn't submit if email address is not valid/input is empty.
+Result - test passed.
+Popup appears if form submit is clicked when form is empty to say 'please fill out this field' and another popup appears if email address is not valid 'Please include @ in address'

+#### Test 4:

+Check the back to top link works.
+Result - test passed.
+Link returns the user to the top of the current page